Anastasija Sevastova: 2006–13: WTA Tour title, top 100, first retirement

-2015–17: Successful return, US Open quarterfinals, top 15, second WTA title
+2015–17: Successful return, US Open quarterfinals, top 15, second tour title

 In January 2015, Sevastova returned to professional tennis, receiving a wildcard into the $10k event in Sharm El Sheikh, where she also won the title.
 She continued with great results at the following ITF tournaments, before she returned to the WTA Tour at the Nuremberg Cup.
 Following week, she reached semifinal at the Brasil Tennis Cup, losing there to Teliana Pereira.
 Later in October, she reached the quarterfinals of the Kremlin Cup in Moscow; she upset Karolína Plíšková in the second round and then lost to eventual champion, Svetlana Kuznetsova, in three sets.

-Sevastova made her return to a Grand Slam tournaments in the main draw at the 2016 Australian Open, losing to Ana Ivanovic in the second round.
-She followed this with quarterfinal of the Taiwan Open, where she lost to Venus Williams.
+Sevastova made her return to a Grand Slam tournament in the main draw at the 2016 Australian Open, losing to Ana Ivanovic in the second round.
+She followed this with quarterfinals of the Taiwan Open, where she lost to Venus Williams.
 Things became better on the grass-court Mallorca Open where she lost the final to Caroline Garcia, and then month later, she lost clay-court Bucharest Open to Simona Halep.
 Her most recognisable performance came at the US Open, where she stunned Garbiñe Muguruza in the second round in straight sets, followed with wins over Kateryna Bondarenko and Johanna Konta, reaching her first Grand Slam quarterfinal.
 However, she was defeated by Caroline Wozniacki, eclipsing a new high ranking of No. 36, on 31 January 2011.